What is a Cash Receipt?

 A cash receipt is a printed acknowledgment of the amount of cash received during a transaction involving the transfer of cash or cash equivalent.
-The original copy of the cash receipt is given to the customer, while the other copy is kept by the seller for accounting purposes.
+The original copy of this receipt is given to the customer, while the other copy is kept by the seller for accounting purposes.

 Format of Cash Receipt

-Inherently, the following information is featured in a cash receipt:
+Inherently, the following information features in this receipt:

 - The date on which the transaction happened

-- The unique number which is assigned to the document for identification
+- The unique number assigned to the document for identification

 - The name of the customer